vittoriomanfriani/Fundamental-Factor-Model-for-Rates/README.md

-# Backtesting Series - Episode 3
+# Fundamental Factor Model for Rates

 This repository provides a comprehensive framework for constructing and analyzing yield curves using the **Nelson-Siegel** and **Nelson-Siegel-Svensson** models.
 It also provides tools to assess bond excess returns after removing the effects of carry and roll-down.